rach0022/giftr-spa/README.md

 - [ ] Figure out why when adding person the birthdate always set the day before the one chosen

 ### Logical Steps To Take Next:
+- [ ] change button to use data-state property (of person or gift) to determine which event to publish
-- [ ] add Header js file that will build the header module that contains the multiuse add button (will add person, or gift depending on view)
+- [x] add Header js file that will build the header module that contains the multiuse add button (will add person, or gift depending on view)
-- [ ] add a "refersh" button that will deselect the person
+- [x] add a "refersh" button that will deselect the person
 - [x] choose colour scheme (sorta, may need more colours)
 - [ ] choose google fonts
 - [ ] host google fonts for offline usage